yucongkoo/tp/docs/UserGuide.md

 **Caution:** A person must have a name, phone number and email address to be a valid entry.
 </box>

+Note:
+* Name can not be longer than 64 characters
+* Only allows Singapore phone number `e.g. 8 digits`

 Examples:
 * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01`
 * `add n/Betsy Crowe e/betsycrowe@example.com p/12345678`